elomarii/CTF_4_DAY/TryHackMe/Dogcat.md

 www-data@e43f08c3313d:/var/www/html$ sudo env bash -i
 ```

-One of the ways to break out from the container is to inspect drives owned by the user (the one who run the container) on the host system.
+One of the ways to break out from the container is to inspect drives owned by the user (the one who runs the container) on the host system.
 ```
 root@e43f08c3313d:/var/www/html# df -h